 If you’ve recently finished designing a homepage for your WordPress website, it would be easy to think that you simply hit the “Publish” button and the new page would display as your homepage when a user lands on your main website URL (www.example.com).

-In this tutorial, I’ll be showing you how to set a static homepage in WordPress 6.0.
+In this tutorial, I’ll be showing you how to set a static homepage in WordPress 6.0 or newer.

 1. Publish Your Home Page

 For starters, make sure the page you want to set as your homepage is published.
 When you hit “Publish” from inside the Block Editor (red arrow in the image above), the home page will be located at whatever your site URL is with the slug “/home” (assuming you titled the page “Home” when you created it).

 For example, in my case it’s at “whirlybirdphoto.com/home” (outlined in green in the image above).
 It’s treating the home page as a separate page.

 2. Navigate to Your Settings